starsagitarian/bookshelf_API/README.md

 ## Testing

-All the routes were tested using Postman and the folder has a seperate file containing a json of the all the routes tested with suitable data
+All the routes were tested using Postman and the folder has a seperate file containing a json of the all the routes tested with suitable data.
+This file needs to be opened in Postman and it will give you folder-wise distribution of the routes.

 ## Issues/Future Scope